-The Study Dashboard provided a high level overview of a fault tree study in Arbor.
+The Study Dashboard provides a high-level overview of a fault tree study in Arbor.
 The Study Dashboard has three sections, the Study Overview, the Results Overview, and the Revisions & Recommendations Grid Views.
-The study dashboard can be reach by clicking on the Study Dashboard icon in the Navigation Toolbar.
+The Study Dashboard can be reach by clicking on the Study Dashboard icon in the Navigation Toolbar.